 Preparing Effective Leaders in an Increasingly Diverse World

-Our emphasis on diversity promotes our belief that you learn and grow more when exposed to new ways of thinking and doing business.
+We are committed to building equity, inclusion and diversity across our community, broadening and deepening both the educational experience and the scholarly environment.
+This emphasis on ethnic, racial, cultural, gender, sexual orientation, geographic, professional and experiential diversity promotes our belief that you learn and grow more when exposed to new ways of thinking and doing business.

-- One quarter of our Daytime MBA students are international, representing 11 countries.
+- One quarter of our Full-Time MBA students are international, representing 11 countries.

 - Our students speak many languages, including Spanish, Mandarin, Cantonese, Japanese, Korean, Swedish, French, German, Hindi, Bengali, Kannada and Assamese.